SMOLKEYS/bluearchive-lscom/C2 - Introductions and Magic.md

 ...I have a feeling that last part is targeted.

 "I am well aware why you irksome- I mean, important representatives have come here today."
-Me and the others suppressed a slight chuckle.
+Me and the others suppress a light chuckle.

 "You're here to blame us for the fuss happening in the Academy City.
 Isn't that right?"
 Rin asks, her aura growing more and more menacing by the second.

 "If you're well aware, then do something!
 You represent the General Student Council, after all!"
 The first girl retorts.
 "Thousands of academy districts are in panic!
 Our academy's wind generator shut down just a few days ago!"
 She follows up.

-...did the President really just have a rope on everything?
+...did the president really just have a rope on everything?

 "There are also rumors that a student under the Federal Corrections Bureau's custody has escaped."
 The elf girl follows up too.